LifeFone Medical Alert System Review 2024

 At-Home Setup

 The At-Home system only took a few simple steps to set up.
 I plugged in the base unit console, turned it on, and put on the pendant.
 The base station I tested was the cellular version, which has a digital display that says how many “bars” you have, just like a cell phone.
 I pressed the button on my pendant, and I was connected to a representative who asked if there was an emergency.
-I let them know I was just making a test call, and I was set!
+I told them I was just making a test call and was set!

 At-Home & On-the-Go, VIP flex Setup